Rabios/cherry-test/README.md

 # cherry-test

-This is test for [cherry](https://github.com/Rabios/cherry) package manager!
+This is test for [cherry package manager](https://github.com/Rabios/cherry).

 ### Installation